Qudšu-wa-Amrur: Attestations

 Qudšu-wa-Amrur is attested in only one ritual text from Ugarit, a prayer for well-being invoking a large number of deities (RS 24.271).
 The same text also mentions a deity named qdš, according to Dennis Pardee to be understood as the first half of the same binomial name.
 He considers a link with the Egyptian goddess Qetesh to be implausible due to the Ugaritic qdš most likely being a masculine deity, unlike her.
-There is also is no clear evidence for qdš referring to Athirat.
+There is also no clear evidence for qdš referring to Athirat.

 In the Baal Cycle, Qudšu-wa-Amrur is first mentioned when Baal sends Gupan and Ugar to carry his request to prepare gifts for Athirat to Kothar-wa-Khasis, though contrary to early assumptions it is now agreed that he is not directly involved, and the messengers are merely told to pass close to his dwelling on their way to the abode of the craftsman god.
 It is not known why the two messengers need to visit him, and the presently known fragments of the text make it impossible to determine if he is only informed about their mission, or if he also joins them.

 Later, when Baal and Anat approach Athirat, Qudšu-wa-Amrur apparently accompanies his mistress.
 He helps her get ready for the journey to El's house.
 He is specifically responsible for preparing the animal on whose back she travels, though due to ambiguity of the Ugaritic terms used and their Akkadian cognates it is not certain if a horse, donkey or onager is meant.
 He subsequently leads her traveling party.
 A brief description which follows depending on interpretation might either portray him as a luminous deity who shines like a star, or instead only indicate that he held a torch in his hand.